Conrad Observatory: Seismology

-This site is considered as the master station of the seismologic network of the Austrian Seismological Survey at the ZAMG.
+This site is considered as the master station of the seismologic network of the Austrian Seismological Survey.
 The worldwide seismicity can be observed starting from magnitude 4.

 Gravimetry

-Variations of the earth's gravitational field caused by tidal forces and geodynamic processes can be detected by high-precision measuring devices.
-One of these devices - the superconductive gravimeter GWR C025, of which about 35 other instruments exist worldwide, is run by the ZAMG's department for geophysics together with the Vienna university's Institute for Meteorology and Geophysics.
+Variations of the Earth's gravitational field caused by tidal forces and geodynamic processes can be detected by high-precision measuring devices.
+One of these devices – the superconductive gravimeter GWR C025, of which about 35 other instruments exist worldwide, is run by the GeoSphere's department for geophysics together with the University of Vienna's Institute for Meteorology and Geophysics.

 Magnetics

 Since 2014 the geomagnetic section of the Conrad Observatory is in operation.
 It serves the detection and investigation of the geomagnetic field as well as the development of measuring devices.
-The topics of research are the geomagnetic field's temporal variations and their consequences, e.g. navigation, climate.
+The topics of research are the geomagnetic field's temporal variations and their consequences, e.g. for navigation and climate.
 Geomagnetic storms caused by solar wind and solar flares (protuberances) are of high interest, too, because these events impact telecommunications, route guidance systems, electrical power supply stations, and safety systems.